mallaire77/whoami/README.md

 <sup>**java, postgresql & oracle db**</sup>\
 *(Apr.
 2014 - Mar.
 2016)*

-- Developed new features for the PS Suite EMR product.
+- Focused on feature implementation for Telus Health's EMR product, PS Suite, enhancing product functionality and user experience.
-- Managed build and release processes, ensuring timely delivery of software updates.
+- Took on the role of build master, overseeing the build and release process for the software application.

 ### Expertise
 **Languages**